Here we are, Rush Limbaugh and the gang at the EIB's Southern Command, executing broadcast excellence on the fastest three hours of media.

 Yes, ma'am.

-Here's a responsible hang up.
+Here's a responsible hang-up.

-The latest MSNBC McClatchy poll of Iowa Democrats shows Hillary Clinton and Barack Obama in a statistical dead heat.
+The latest MSNBC McClatchy poll of Iowa Democrats shows Hillary Clinton and Barack Obama in a statistical, dead heat.

-And they s and they make fun of George Bush.
+And they make fun of George Bush.

 Statistical.